cert-manager/website/content/docs/troubleshooting/webhook.md

 > [#3237](https://github.com/cert-manager/cert-manager/issues/3237 "Can't
 > create an issuer when cert-manager runs on EKS in Fargate pods (AWS)").

-This is most probably because you are running on EKS with Fargate enabled.
+This is probably because you are running on EKS with Fargate enabled.
 Fargate creates a microVM per pod, and the VM's kernel is used to run the container in its own namespace.
 The problem is that each microVM gets its own kubelet.
-As for any Kubernetes node, the VM's port 10250 is listened to by a kubelet process.
-And 10250 is also the port that the cert-manager webhook listens on.
+As for any Kubernetes node, the VM's port `10250` is listened to by a kubelet process.
+And `10250` is also the port that the cert-manager webhook listens on.

 But that's not a problem: the kubelet process and the cert-manager webhook